HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

    </div>
    <div >
       <p><strong>📓   Design Note: Monitoring remaining attempts</strong></p>
       <p>Servers need to enforce a total lifetime count of incorrect Passcodes even in the face of attacks that attempt multiple Passcodes in separate, parallel HTTP requests (i.e., with little or no delay between requests).
-For example, servers might employ measures to limit the number of in-flight requests for a single SMART Health Links at any given time, ensuring that requests are processed serially through the use of synchronization or shared state.</p>
+For example, servers might employ measures to limit the number of in-flight requests for a single SMART Health Link at any given time, ensuring that requests are processed serially through the use of synchronization or shared state.</p>
    </div>
 </div>

 <p></p>

-If the SHlink request is valid, the Resource Server SHALL return a  SMART Health Links Manifest File with `content-type: application/json`.
-The SMART Health Links Manifest File is a JSON object with a `files` array where each entry includes:
+If the SMART Health Link request is valid, the Resource Server SHALL return a  SMART Health Link Manifest File with `content-type: application/json`.
+The SMART Health Link Manifest File is a JSON object with a `files` array where each entry includes:

 * `contentType`: One of  the following values:
     * `"application/smart-health-card"` or